 Rely on your partner or helper as much as you can

 Especially if you’re not able to share feeding duties, your partner or helper needs to step up as much as possible.
-Sometimes this can be difficult if they’re still working and have demanding jobs, but it’s still important that they support you when they can.
+Sometimes, this can be difficult if they’re still working and have demanding jobs or jobs that handle heavy machinery, but it’s still important that they support you when they can.
 They can help by taking care of you as you recover from the trauma of birth, doing all diaper changes whenever possible, and cleaning any bottles or pump parts.
-If you don’t have a partner, try to enlist someone to help temporarily, like your mother or best friend.
+If you don’t have a partner, try to enlist someone to help temporarily during the newborn stage, like your mother or best friend.

 Get as much sleep as possible

 Anyone who tells you to sleep when the baby sleeps doesn’t remember the newborn stage.
 When the baby sleeps, you need to find ways to sleep, eat, do endless laundry, and clean bottles, among other things.
 Not to mention, odds are you’re going to spend a lot of time worrying and watching them breathe.
-This means you need to work out a schedule with your partner or helper, so everyone is getting adequate sleep.
+(That new mom anxiety is something else!)
+This means you need to work out a schedule with your partner or helper so everyone is getting adequate sleep.
 One way to do this is you sleep from 6 PM to midnight, and your partner sleeps from midnight to 6 AM.
 This way, you’re getting at least a solid six hours every night if possible.

 Organize your home in a way that makes sense

 When you first bring your newborn home, you’re probably not going to be using that nursery much.
 Create caddies with everything you need for the baby, and keep one in your living room.
 This is especially true if you’ve got multiple floors because when you first give birth, you’re supposed to use stairs as little as possible.
 You’ll also need to create space in the kitchen for your baby items and figure out where you’re going to put things like the baby swing and the bassinet.
 You might reorganize as you go along and learn more about how you function with your little one.